I like talking about books, reading books, buying books, dusting books... er, just being with books.

 I do many things, I possibly even do some of them well.

 In family life I'm the Husband of the Vicar in a small village that you may recognise from Midsomer Murders on ITV ("Barnaby" outside the UK).
-I am a parent to two children, an adult daughter with autism and severe learning disabilities and a now adult son with a thirst for vinyl records, comic books and general geekery.
+I am a parent to two children, an adult daughter with autism and severe learning disabilities and a now adult son who's training to be a priest in the Church of England.

 David, I can't thank you enough for sticking with me from my very first days as an author - can I actually call myself that now?
 A very considered and generous review, if you don't mind me saying.
 Thank you very, very much for taking part in the Orenda booktours.
 Matt.